-Many of you may wonder why I would be writing about these very diverse species that include snakes, lizards, turtles, frogs and salamanders.
+Many of you may wonder why I would be writing about reptiles and amphibians, which include very diverse species such as snakes, lizards, turtles, frogs and salamanders.
 Firstly, they are not just a curiosity but are important beautiful creatures that share our world and changing ecosystem.
 The ecosystem is made up of plants, animals, microorganisms, soil, rocks, minerals, water sources and the local atmosphere that interacts with them.

 Reptiles and amphibians (collectively termed herpetofauna) inhabit forests, grasslands, bogs, and waters of varying sizes from headwaters to big waters.
 You will no doubt be surprised to learn that more than 8% of the world’s salamanders and 11% of all turtle species live in the northeastern quadrant of the United States.